 The box is now being sold at auction by Woolley and Wallis in the next couple of months.
 Silver specialist, Rupert Slingsby said the box is reminiscent of a very different era.
 “It seems ludicrous to us now that something as mundane as the weather could stop what was supposed to be a major step forward in female aviation, and yet 1912 is a time before women were even able to vote.
 In fact, both Emmeline and Christabel Pankhurst were members of the Women’s Aerial League, even though it was not a political organisation.
 Of course, in just a few years the war would provide ample opportunity for women to prove their worth in traditional male roles and things would change very quickly, but this box is a lasting reminder of a very different time.”

 Despite his lack of female credentials, Major Lewis Turner of Blandford was a worthy winner.
 Known for flying any machine in any weather he was a well-known and popular competitor at Hendon and one of the most experienced pilots and notable instructors at that time.

-The presentation box is included in the Silver and Objects of Vertu auction at Woolley and Wallis with a pre-sale estimate of £2,000-3,000.
+The presentation box is included in the Silver and Objects of Vertu auction on 28th April with a pre-sale estimate of £2,000-3,000.